Projects

 POTENTIAL SIGNIFICANCE

-Objectively characterizing the intersection of TBI and IPV and better understanding the barriers and facilitators to providing TBI-informed supports and services at community organizations serving this vulnerable population will have a significant impact on the longterm health of IPV survivors.
+Objectively characterizing the intersection of TBI and IPV and better understanding the barriers and facilitators to providing TBI-informed supports and services at community organizations serving this vulnerable population will have a significant impact on the long-term health of IPV survivors.

 TIMELINES